smart48/larakube/README.md

 ```
 kubectl apply -f configs/mysql_configMap.yml
+kubectl apply -f configs/redis_configMap.yml
 ```

-We do have secrets to store MySQL data.
-Do rename the file / remove the `.example` part before you run this command:
+We do have secrets to store MySQL and Redis data.
+Do rename the files / remove the `.example` part before you run these commands:

 ```
 kubectl apply -f secrets/mysql-secrets.yml
+kubectl apply -f secrets/redis-secrets.yml
 ```